Battle of Himera (480 BC): Carthaginian expedition

-The Carthaginian army
+Carthaginian army

 The core units of the army came from Africa.
 The heavy African infantry fought in close formation, armed with long spears and round shields, wearing helmets and linen cuirasses.
-The light Libyan infantry carried javelins and a small shield.
+The light Libyan infantry carried javelins and small shields.
 The Iberian infantry wore purple bordered white tunics and leather headgear, and fought in a dense phalanx, armed with heavy javelins, long body shields and short thrusting swords.
 Sardinian and Gallic infantry fought in their native gear, but often were equipped by Carthage.

 The Libyans, Carthaginian citizens and the Libyo-Phoenicians provided disciplined, well trained cavalry equipped with thrusting spears and round shields.
 Iberians and Gauls also provided cavalry, which relied on the all out charge.
-Libyans also provided bulk of the heavy, four horse war chariots for Carthage.
+Libyans also provided the bulk of the heavy, four-horse war chariots for Carthage.

-The Sicilian Greek army
+Sicilian Greek army

 Gelo and Theron had a well trained, battle tested army at their disposal.
 In addition to citizens, hired mercenaries from Greeks and Sicels augmented their forces.
 Gelon took out a loan from citizens to fund his war efforts, which indicates the seriousness of the situation.
 The Syracusan army at Himera is said to have numbered 50,000 foot and 5,000 horse – perhaps another exaggeration.
 The size of the army of Theron is not known.
 The main hoplite force came from the citizens of the Sicilian Greek cities.
 They were augmented by mercenary hoplites hired from Sicily and Italy, and even mainland Greece.
 Some of the citizens also served as peltasts while the wealthier citizens formed the cavalry units.
 Sicels and Sikan soldiers also served in the force.
 Mercenaries provided archers, slingers and cavalry.

-The Himera campaign
+Himera campaign

 Hamilcar chose not to sail to Selinus and then attack Akragas, although it was the coast closest to Carthage.
 The Carthaginian fleet, escorted by 60 triremes, sailed to Panormus instead.
 Hamilcar chose this course probably because restoring Terrilus was his primary objective.
-The conquest of Sicily, if that indeed was a consideration, took second place to his duty as a guest friend of Terrilus.
-The fleet was battered by storms at sea, losing the ships carrying the chariots and horses – which would be a significant factor in the coming battle.
+The conquest of Sicily, if that indeed was a consideration, took second place to his duty as a guest and friend of Terrilus.
+The fleet was battered by storms at sea, losing the ships carrying the chariots and horses – which was a significant factor in the coming battle.
 The Greek fleet, able to muster 200 ships, did not contest the crossing, and in fact played no part in the coming battle.